Flapjacck/Flapjacck/README.md

 - 🔭 I’m currently working on CP104
-- 🌱 I’m currently learning Python, Java, HTML, CSS
+- 🌱 I’m currently learning Python, JS, HTML, and CSS
-- 🤔 I’m looking for help with Java, HTML, CSS
+- 🤔 I’m looking for help with JS, HTML, and CSS
 - 📫 How to reach me: Kell6733@mylaurier.ca